Garrett7k/torkoal/README.md

 Dependencies needed to compile (On Arch):

-pacman -Syu ffmpeg
+sudo pacman -Syu ffmpeg

-pacman -Syu youtube-dl
+sudo pacman -Syu youtube-dl (No longer works, you have to install youtube-dl via pip. sudo pacman -Syu python sudo pacman -Syu pip)

+Once pip is installed and you confirmed python3.11 is installed, install youtube-dl via pip.

+sudo pip install youtube_dl --user --break-system-packages

-pacman -Syu opus
+sudo pacman -Syu opus

+You will need to edit line 1794 in the youtube-dl extractor folder (pip installs in /home/user/.local/lin/python3.11/site-packages/youtube_dl/extractor/youtube.py)
+This resolves the extrator uploader ID error.